Signal Processing Meets SGD: From Momentum to Filter: Introduction

-The main contributions of this paper can be summarized as follows: \begin{itemize}[leftmargin=*] \item We introduce SGDF, an optimizer that integrates historical and current gradient data to compute the gradient's variance estimate, addressing the slow convergence of the vanilla SGD method. \item We theoretically analyze the benefits of SGDF in terms of generalization \hyperref[sec:section3.3]{(Section 3.3)} and convergence \hyperref[sec:section3.4]{(Section 3.4)}, and empirically verify the effectiveness of SGDF \hyperref[sec:section4]{(Section 4)}. \item We employ first-moment filter estimation in SGDF, which can also significantly enhance the generalization capacity of adaptive optimization algorithms (\eg, Adam) \hyperref[sec:section4.4]{(Section 4.4)}, surpassing traditional momentum strategies. \end{itemize}
+The main contributions of this paper can be summarized as follows: \begin{itemize}[leftmargin=*] \item We quantify the bias-variance trade-off in momentum-based gradient estimation (EMA and CM) using a unified SDE framework, revealing their static limitations. \item We introduce SGDF, an optimizer that combines historical and current gradient data to estimate the gradient's variance, addressing the trade-off between bias and variance in the momentum method. \item We theoretically analyze the convergence property of SGDF in both convex optimization and non-convex stochastic optimization (Sec.~\ref{sec:section3.4}), and empirically verify the effectiveness of SGDF (Sec.~\ref{sec:section4}). \item We preliminarily explore the extension of SGDF's first-moment filter estimation to adaptive optimization algorithms (\eg, Adam), which shows a promising enhancement in their generalization capability (Sec.~\ref{sec:section4.4}), surpassing traditional momentum-based methods. \end{itemize}